ApproxEng/approxeng.input/_sources/addingcontrollers.rst.txt

 ========================================

 The library supports a number of controllers but it's quite possible, given the variety of cheap clones on the market, that your particular controller isn't one of them.
-You have a few options, depending on the scenario you find yourself in.
-Firstly though you'll need both product and vendor IDs for your device - these are allocated by the USB consortium so will definitely not be the same for a clone device as for an original one, for example.
+Your first check should be, for relatively simple controllers, whether you can create a controller profile, see :ref:`profiling` - this approach needs no coding and is quick and largely error-proof.

+If you are unable to use that approach, typically because you're trying to add support for a complex or unusual controller, you'll need to implement a new controller class and either add it yourself to a local copy of this library, or submit it as a change request along with the corresponding documentation.

 Finding your product and vendor ID
 ----------------------------------

-Once you have a controller paired over bluetooth, or, in the case of those with specific dongles, otherwise connected, you can run the `scripts/list_devices.py` to print out a list of all connected devices, including the vendor and product identifiers.
+Once you have a controller paired over bluetooth, or, in the case of those with specific dongles, otherwise connected, you can run the `approxeng_input_list_devices` command to print out a list of all connected devices, including the vendor and product identifiers.
 For example, with my XBox One controller paired and connected I see this:

 .. code-block:: bash